 3) Investigate how I can create a course on Udemy to increase my brand awareness

-- Similar to my second goal in October, not only did I investigate how to create a course on Udemy, but I’ve actually started to create a course and have figured out a way to make money while also providing my members with free access to the courses that I post on that platform.
+- Similar to my second goal in October, not only did I investigate how to create a course on Udemy, but I’ve actually started to create a course and have figured out a way to make money and net sales, which FactoHR defines as; Net Sales = Gross Sales – (Returns + Discounts + Allowances) while also providing my members with free access to the courses that I post on that platform.
 It’s going to be pretty awesome once I get it done and it will also provide me with a revenue stream.

 Three goals for November: